-More of the Best Family Hotels in Rovaniemi
+MORE of the Best Family Hotels in Rovaniemi

 The other four highly recommended accommodation in Rovaniemi to try are:

-Snowman Glass World resort at Santa Village
+No.1: Snowman Glass Resort at Santa Village

-Snowman Glass resort apartments have floor-to-ceiling windows, their own personal sauna, and a private outdoor hot tub.
+Snowman World Glass resort apartments have floor-to-ceiling windows, their own personal sauna, and a private outdoor hot tub.

 Plus, they are only a few hundred metres walk away from the Santa Claus Post office.

-Santa’s Igloos Arctic Circle
+No.2: Santa’s Igloos Arctic Circle Rovaniemi

 Santa’s Igloos are the instagram-famous glass-roofed igloos about 8km from the city of Rovaniemi.